jkarthic-akamai/ABR-Broadcaster/README.md

 127.0.0.1       broadcaster.local
 ```

-Open the Virtual Host URL [http://broadcaster.local](http://broadcaster.local) in your Browser.
-The usage of the webpage should be simple and self explanatory.

 NOTE: If you are using any kind of VPN in your machine, it is recommended to disconnect the same when making the above changes to `/etc/hosts` file.
 Because some VPN clients overwrite your changes to `/etc/hosts` file during disconnect, as they try to restore the original `/etc/hosts` file.
 You can connect back to the VPN once the above changes are done.

+The broadcaster can be used either with Web GUI interface or with REST API interface.

+### Web GUI
+Open the Virtual Host URL [http://broadcaster.local](http://broadcaster.local) in your Browser.
+The usage of the webpage should be simple and self explanatory.

+### REST API interface

+Refer to the [API documentation](API.md) for details and examples of REST API based usage.